Maricopa County Supervisor, District 3

 Kunasek’s first and foremost concern is fiscal accountability and responsible government.
 Under his leadership, Maricopa County has earned a national reputation for sound management and accountability.
 Kunasek has sponsored policies to ensure that Maricopa County carries no general obligation debt, making this large county one of the few of any size with no debt.
 Maricopa County uses a pay-as-you-go philosophy when constructing capital infrastructure like buildings, saving taxpayers hundreds of millions in interest charges.

 Kunasek has also prioritized justice and law enforcement during his tenure at the County.
 Kunasek and the Board have approved more than $2 billion in public safety improvements including jails and Sheriff’s patrol equipment, and have established courts around the County to make Justice and Superior Courts more accessible and efficient.
-Recognizing the failures of the federal government to address illegal immigration, Kunasek has led the effort to provide local law enforcement with resources to contend with its effects.

 A longtime advocate of health and wellness, Kunasek served on the Board of Health for over six years.
 In 2003, Kunasek was named “Outstanding Elected Official of the Year” by the National Association for County Parks & Recreation for his championing of the County’s parks system.
 Thousands of acres of open space and parks were added to the Maricopa County Parks system under his leadership.
 Kunasek is working to connect these community spaces though the creation of a continuous 242 mile trail that encompasses the Valley.

 Kunasek has been active in his community having served as treasurer of the Maricopa County Republican Party, a member of the Maricopa County Trial Court Selection Committee, Maricopa County Charter Committee, and the Maricopa County Citizens Judicial Advisory Council.
 He was also selected as a delegate to the Republican National Convention in 1996.